PredictiveEcology/SpaDES/README.md

 # Spatial Discrete Event Simulation (SpaDES)

-*Develop and run spatially explicit discrete event simulation models.*
+*Develop and run spatially explicit discrete event simulation models*

 Easily implement a variety of simulation models, with a focus on spatially explicit agent based models.
 The core simulation components are built upon a discrete event simulation framework that facilitates modularity, and easily enables the user to include additional functionality by running user-built simulation modules.
 Included are numerous tools to visualize raster and other maps.